magillicus/google-trust-and-safety-case-study/README.md

 ## Deliverables

-- Synthetic Trust & Safety dataset simulating AI misuse scenarios
+- Synthetic Trust and Safety dataset simulating AI misuse scenarios
 - SQL scripts for data exploration, metric development, and analysis
 - Excel-based summary tables used for visualization
 - Tableau dashboard for monitoring AI misuse risk and operational performance